Skip to main content

 Are sleep patches safe for breastfeeding parents?

-Dream On patches contain melatonin and magnesium, which are generally considered safe.
-However, we always recommend consulting with your healthcare provider before starting any new wellness routine while breastfeeding.
+Dream On is a sleep-themed wearable, coming soon.
+As with any new wellness routine, we always recommend consulting with your healthcare provider before starting one while breastfeeding.
 Most doctors are supportive, but they know your specific situation best.

-Can I use sleep patches during daytime naps?
+Can I wear a sleep patch during daytime naps?